 I was back in the metro with a brand new job in a more decent-looking office.
 There, I got a new role, slightly different compared to my previous job.
 There were no more prototypes, just pure embedded systems and programming.

 In the first two months, I felt happy and contented.
 Even from the start, I recognized high growth in my career.
-There were loads of training where I learned so much, including two new programming languages.
+I learned so much, including two new programming languages; there were loads of training.

 The day I started working, I was immediately treated to one of the most famous Korean restaurants.
 They also gave me a free milk tea.
 I really missed the working culture in the city, though.

 My new officemates were so friendly and nice, too!
-When I needed help, they quickly respond.
+When I needed help, they quickly responded.
 Then, when we had fun activities, almost everyone was actively participating.

-As much as I could remember, here are the things I wrote on the list:
+As much as I can remember, here are the things I wrote on the list: